xNomad-AI/eliza-nft-kit/README.md

 # Features
 - Package AI-NFT [metadata](https://docs.xnomad.ai/ai-nft-metadata) using Eliza’s character files.
-- Support batch packaging of multiple character files in a directory following a specific naming convention.
+- Enable conversion of NFT traits into personalities and integration into character files.
-- Enable rapid conversion of NFT traits into standardized prompts and integration into character files.
+- Provide basic functionalities such as Deploy, Mint and Burn(set it free) AI-NFT.
-- Provide basic functionalities such as Deploy, Mint and Burn(set it free) AI-NFT
+- Support contract-level AI-NFT management on multichain.
-- Support deployment and management on multichain.
+- Enable AI Agents to launch AI-NFT.

 # Supported Blockchain
 - Solana